sayboud/Vestiaire-Collective-Price-Suggestion/README.md

 The chosen dataset contains product listings from Vestiaire Collective.
 The CSV file contains 900514 rows and 36 columns.
 In terms of the dataset for pre-owned fashion, it is the one with the most features available on Kaggle, providing details on the level of product, brand, seller, market and user engagement.

+Note: The number of Optuna trials was set to 1 in order to run all notebook cells faster.

 ## Installation process
 This project uses python `3.11` as core interpreter, and poetry `1.8.3` as dependency manager.